 No, the District cannot determine the meter size for your secondary unit.
 You should consult with a professional engineer or architect to determine your water requirements.
 The District’s new service fees sheet lists common meter sizes with their typical flow range, and is a useful aid.
 The District will attempt to guide applicants if the requested meter appears too small or too large for the project.
 The smallest meter the District allows is the 5/8-inch meter, which can flow approximately 20 gallons per minute (gpm).

 The District’s design time is 8-12 weeks from submittal of application for service to completion of installation depending on the District’s workload.

 Yes, call the Engineering Services Coordinator at 925-688-8014 as soon as you know a change in the location or size of your service.
 The sooner this information is known, the less impact on completion of final service designs.

 If you have any questions, your main contact person is the Engineering Services Coordinator.
 You may give them a call at 925-688-8014.

 The Engineering Service Coordinator is the main contact for your entire project.
 They will provide you with your contact person in the District who will coordinate actual installation.
 If you have any questions, please call them at 925-688-8014.

-Once your water service is installed, and your plumber has connected to the service, please call Customer Service at 925-688-8044 for service activation during normal business hours.
+Once your water service is installed, and your plumber has connected to the service, call 925-688-8000 for service activation during normal business hours.